team113sanger/uveal_melanoma_specific_vulnerabilities/README.md

 - "pan_genes.csv": list of pan essential genes from ...?

 ## Analyses
 The analysis scripts are in "scripts", which call functions in "src".
-(Ignore "converted_notebook.R"!)

 ### Data Processing
 Processed data are stored in "processed_data".